 7 easy steps to reduce your cosmetic waste

-1. Know the expiration dates
+1. Know the expiration dates to stop beauty waste

 Being aware about when your skincare products expire allows you to buy only as much as you can use before they expire, avoiding tossing out products that haven't been used yet.